 Ketamine's anesthetic effects are mediated by interactions with a member of the glutamate receptor family, the NMDA receptor.
 It interacts with other receptors as well, including opioid receptors, dopamine receptors (it appears to reduce dopamine deficits in a brain circuit involving the hippocampus and the nucleus accumbens) and a receptor known as the AMPA receptor, thought to be an important component of its antidepressant effects.
 Instead of targeting neurotransmitters in the brain, ketamine is thought to target gene expression and protein manufacture in certain important brain pathways or circuits.
 It rapidly activates a biochemical pathway associated with synaptic plasticity, the mTOR pathway, by increasing expression of a gene encoding the protein BDNF, which gets the m-TOR pathway going.
 Activation of the protein-making machinery of this pathway in brain cells leads to an increase in the number of synapses in the prefrontal cortex and the increased formation of synaptic signaling proteins.
 Put simply, ketamine appears to restore brain synapses, both structurally and functionally, that have been damaged by the disease of depression.
 As one NPR article reported, describing a discussion with researcher Carlos Zarate, “[Zarate] says depression not only weakens connections between neurons; it affects the neurons themselves.
 ‘A healthy neuron will look like a tree in spring: you have branches, you have leaves.’
 (Zarate says the leaves are synapses.)
 ‘What happens in depression is there’s a shriveling in these branches, these leaves, and it looks like a tree in winter.
 And a drug like ketamine does make the tree look like one back in spring.’
 Zarate says the change is obvious and almost immediate.”

-Because it is abused as a "party drug" or "club drug," there are legitimate concerns about Ketamine addiction.
+Because it is abused as a "party drug," there are legitimate concerns about Ketamine addiction.
 A recent study out of the University of Geneva in Switzerland found the likelihood of Ketamine addiction to be "unlikely," due to the way it acts on the dopamine receptors (different from other addictive substances).
 It currently does not meet criteria for being physically addictive, though tolerance to its effects may occur with prolonged exposure.
 It may pose a risk of being psychologically addictive for some.
-Here at the Ketamine Healing Clinic of L.A. we prescribe the Ketamine nasal spray, which we have not found to be addictive when given in a controlled setting, in limited instances, under doctor supervision.
+Here at the Ketamine Healing Clinic of Los Angeles and Orange County, we have not found Ketamine to be addictive when given in a controlled setting, in limited instances, under doctor supervision.

 Patients do not have to stop their antidepressant medications to receive ketamine.
 Ketamine can be used safely with most medications including SSRIs, SNRIs, lithium, Wellbutrin, and tricyclics (with caution).
 Patients taking aminophylline for asthma or COPD may be at greater risk for developing seizures if they receive ketamine.
 Patients who are taking benzodiazepines (alprazolam, lorazepam, clonazepam, etc.) or lamotrigine (Lamictal) should work with their prescribers to wean off these medications prior to beginning ketamine infusion therapy in order to maximize the treatment's efficacy.
 If that's not possible Ketamine treatment can begin with a proper plan discussed between you and the doctor.